No matter the size of company, at some point every project manager will have to go through a formalized vendor selection process.

 Phase 4 — Contract Management

-It is also important to remember that everything on the project will fail without proper, timely and precise communication.
+Remembering that everything on the project will fail without proper, timely, and precise communication is important.
 A detailed communication plan must be established by the vendor project manager and the buyer and must detail what type of reports are needed and at what frequency.

 Phase 5 — Contract Closure

 Contract closeout can only take place after both the vendor and the buyer have fulfilled the contract.
 The contract is not able to be closed if it includes disputes or litigation or if it is being evaluated for some type of ethical abuse.